FAMILY MEDICATION TRACKER

 • An expired antibiotic gets used during a weekend when the pharmacy is closed.

-• A caregiver visiting an elderly parent has no idea what medicines they are taking — or whether they are taking them at all.
+• A caregiver visiting an older parent has no idea what medicines they are taking — or whether they are taking them at all.

-A family medication tracker solves all of these problems by giving every household member access to one shared, up-to-date medicine list.
+A family medication tracker solves all of these problems by giving every household member access to one shared, up-to-date list of medicines.

 What Is a Family Medication Tracker?

-A family medication tracker is an app that lets multiple people manage a shared medicine inventory.
-Instead of each person keeping a mental list (or no list at all), everyone in the household sees the same information:
+A family medication tracker is an app that lets multiple people manage a shared inventory of medicines.
+Instead of each person keeping a mental list (or no list at all), everyone at home sees the same information:

 • What medicines are in the cabinet.

-• Who each medicine belongs to (or which dependent it is assigned to).
+• Who each medicine belongs to (or which care recipient it is assigned to).

 • When each medicine expires.